rajpaljatin19/k8s_deep_dive/README.md

 Press CTRL+C to quit
 ```

-5. Now that your flask webservice is up and running, calling your service to make sure you are getting the desired output
+5. Now that your flask webservice is up and running, call your service to make sure you are getting the desired output (via seperate terminal)

 ```
 jatinrajpal@Jatins-MacBook-Air ~ % curl -v http://127.0.0.1:8000